About Me

 My pen name “Lupinus” comes from a children’s book I read while raising my kids: “Miss Rumphius” by Barbara Cooney.
 The main character plants lupines everywhere she goes, making the world more beautiful.

 Inspired by this, I dreamed of visiting Lake Tekapo in New Zealand, famous for its wild lupines.
-In 2017, I finally went—but when I arrived, the flowers had already withered that year.
+In 2017, I finally went—but when I arrived, the flowers had already faded.

 Just when I was losing hope, our guide took me to a quiet field where the lupines were still blooming—a moment I’ll never forget.
 I was told it might have been the last season for those flowers, as the caretaker had passed away.